ArchLeaders/BotwMods/Tutorials/Adding Custom Structures in BotW/README.md

 ![0015-0016](https://user-images.githubusercontent.com/80713508/147892514-db6f872f-8a37-40ff-a8b5-fc11fedbf537.png)

-Before importing the FBX file exported from Blender earlier, there are a few things that need to be done. _(Steps 1 and 2 will hopefully be automated in the future.)_
+Before importing the FBX file exported from Blender earlier, there are a few things that need to be done. _(This will hopefully be automated in the future.)_

 1. Rename the SBFRES file inside [STB](https://github.com/KillzXGaming/Switch-Toolbox/releases).
 The file name you see in File Explorer is not the actual SBFRES name.